 Remember, you're applying two coats so figure about 2 gallons for every 200 - 250 square feet on most newer and lightly broom finished driveways.
 The second coat goes a little further than the first one.

 I can get a 1000 square foot driveway done with about 8 gallons of LastiSeal. (these are newer concrete driveways with a nice looking broom finish).

 The two most common types of sealers for concrete driveways are:

 I'll explain the differences between the two so you have a little better understanding and can make an educated choice which one is better for your situation.

 This type of concrete sealer, when applied to concrete, penetrates down into the pores of the concrete and seals it from within.

 If applied correctly, it doesn't leave a film or topical coating on the surface of the concrete.

-There's four types of penetrating concrete sealers:
+There's three types of penetrating concrete sealers:

 This type of penetrating sealer chemically bonds with the concrete and is like filling the pores with silicone caulking.